Cosmological fluctuations of a random field and radiation fluid: Cosmological perturbations during inflation

 Prolonged inflation requires the slow-roll conditions $|\epsilon_X|\ll 1$, where $\epsilon_X = - d \ln X/Hdt$, and $X$ is any of the background field quantities.
 The background equations at leading order in the slow-roll approximation of small $\epsilon_X$ become

 where $Q=\Upsilon/(3H)$.

 We are interested in deriving the effect with a variable background on the amplitude of the spectrum and its spectral index $n_s$.
 Numerically, we have integrated Eqs. (\ref{fluid1}),(\ref{fluid2}) and (\ref{scalar}) for a set of modes for different wavenumbers, together with the background equations (\ref{ddotphi})-(\ref{hubble}).
 For the background evolution, we consider a quartic chaotic model with inflationary potential $V=\lambda \phi^4/4$.
 For the dissipative parameter, we focus on a cubic dependence with the temperature, $c=3$, $\Upsilon = C_\phi \frac{T^3}{\phi^2}$, and similarly for the shear and bulk viscosities, with $\eta_s \propto T^3$ and $\eta_b \propto T^3$.
 This is the dependence obtained when dissipation is given by the decay into light degrees of freedom of a scalar massive field coupled to the inflaton, with mass $m \simeq g \phi$ \cite{mossxiong,BasteroGil:2010pb, BasteroGil:2012cm}.
+Note that the dissipation and viscosity coefficients quoted here can be used to a good approximation for $\phi$ and radiation fluid modes $k \stackrel{<}{\sim} T$.
+As $k$ approaches up to $T$, there will be corrections to these quantities that can be computed \cite{BMR} and for $k > T$ these coefficients will decrease exponentially.

 For the metric perturbations, we work in the zero-shear gauge, $\chi=0$.
 Using the slow-roll equations (\ref{sl1})-(\ref{sl2}), the gauge-invariant Lukash variable $\Phi$ defined in Eq. (\ref{defgiv}) is now